Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Data-driven inference on AE-NLM

-Before Theorem~\ref{SynAENLM} is employed for a numerical example, some comments are appropriate.
+Before Theorem~\ref{SynAENLM} is employed in a numerical example, some comments are appropriate.
 First, Lemma~\ref{ThmAnaNLM} is equivalent to Theorem~\ref{SynAENLM} while the matrix inequalities \eqref{TransCond1} and \eqref{LMICond} are linear in the optimization variables $X,Y^{-1},\tau_{\Sigma 1},\dots, \tau_{\Sigma n_S},\tau_x,\Phi,\tilde{K},L,\tilde{M},N,$ and $\tau_1,\dots,\tau_{n_P}$.
-Thus, the smallest guaranteed upper bound on the AE-NLM can be computed by minimizing over $\Phi$ subject to the LMI conditions \eqref{TransCond1} and \eqref{LMICond} and the SOS condition on the polynomials $z_i\tau_i,i=1,\dots,n_P$ which boils down to an LMI condition by the square matricial representation \cite{SOSDecomp}.
-Secondly, since $Y^{-1}$ is nonsingular, we can compute square and nonsingular matrices $U$ and $V$ by a matrix factorization to perform the inverse transformation from $\tilde{K},L,\tilde{M},$ and $N$ to $A_\Psi, B_\Psi, C_\Psi,$ and $D_\Psi$ which corresponds to the \textquoteleft best\textquoteright\ linear approximation model of $H$. \\ Furthermore, linear mappings ${P}_i,i=1,\dots,n_P$ in \eqref{QuadraticDecomp} always exists as the left hand side is linear in $\tau_i$.
-On the hand, the quadratic decomposition \eqref{QuadraticDecomp} is in general not unique due to the non-unique square matricial representation \cite{SOSDecomp}.
-Indeed, any polynomial $q(x)$ can be written as $q(v)= m(v)^T(Q+L(\alpha)) m(v)$ where $m(v)$ is a vector of monomials with $q(v)=m(v)^TQm(v)$, and $L(\alpha),\alpha\in\mathbb{R}^{\mu}$ is a linear parametrization of the linear space $\mathcal{L}=\{L=L^T: m^TL(\alpha)m=0\}$.
-Hence,
+Thus, the smallest guaranteed upper bound on the AE-NLM can be computed by minimizing over $\Phi$ subject to the LMI conditions \eqref{TransCond1} and \eqref{LMICond} and the SOS conditions on the polynomials $z_i\tau_i,i=1,\dots,n_P,$ which boil down to an LMI condition by the square matricial representation \cite{SOSDecomp}.
+Secondly, since $Y^{-1}$ is nonsingular, we can compute square and nonsingular matrices $U$ and $V$ by a matrix factorization to perform the inverse transformation from $\tilde{K},L,\tilde{M},$ and $N$ to $A_\Psi, B_\Psi, C_\Psi,$ and $D_\Psi$ which constitute the \textquoteleft optimal\textquoteright\ linear approximation model of $H$.
+We summarize the calculation of AE-NLM and the \textquoteleft optimal\textquoteright\ linear approximation from data in the following algorithm.